agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 ![plot](./images/cube_sample/3d_turbulence_cube_channels.png)

+**NOTE:** Due to confidentiality issues, we are not making our data public, you can use the scripts and adapt them to your own 3D data.

 ## Data Pre-processing

 The script below shows the custom pytorch dataloader written to preprocess 3D data.
 Here are some highlights: